elchs/LetoDBf/Readme.txt

       4.2.1 UDF support

- Aside calling single Harbour command with leto_UDF( "cCommand"[, xParam] ), you can load your own functions with a <HRB> file also during the server is running.
+ Aside calling single Harbour command with leto_UDF( "cCommand"[, xParam] ), you can load your own PRG-level functions with a <HRB> file also during the server is running.
  A very basic example is found in: tests/letoudf.prg.
  How to compile a PRG to a HRB, look into letoudf.hbp.
 This is called with: hbmk2 letoudf.